oncody/civ-board-game-2010/README.md

 ### Minor Loot
 Choose one of the following:
-1. Steal up to three points of trade from the loser’s trade dial
+1. Steal up to three points of trade
-1. Steal up to three culture tokens from the loser
+1. Steal up to three culture tokens
-1. Steal any one resource token from the loser (facedown hut and village tokens may be chosen, but the winner does not get to see what they are before choosing)
+1. Steal a resource token (you can choose a hut or village token but do so blindly)
-1. Force the loser to discard a coin token of the winner’s choice.
-This cannot affect investments.
+1. Discard a coin token of your choice.
+Cannot discard invested coins

 ### Major Loot
 Choose one of the following:
-1. 2 single-loot effects (the same or different)
+1. 2 minor loots (they can be the same or different)
-1. Learn one of the loser’s known techs that the winner does not know, without having to pay the trade cost.
-The winner must have a legal spot in their tech pyramid to do so.
+1. Copy a tech without paying the cost.
+Must have a legal spot in your tech pyramid
-1. Steal one of the loser’s culture cards.
-The winner only gets to look at the card backs when choosing.
+1. Steal a culture card blindly
-1. Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
-This cannot affect investments.
+1. Steal a coin token and place it on the winner’s civilization sheet.
+Cannot steal invested coins

-The attacker typically has the advantage as they are catching the defenders off guard.
-If the defender is defending a walled village, the attacker takes their turn first.
-Otherwise, the defender takes their turn first.
-Combat consists of players taking combat turns one at a time until both players have played all of their units and are done using abilities.

-When you play a unit, you play it in a front.
-You cannot play a unit in a front that you already have a unit in.
-You can choose any front to play it in, including a new front (you can make as many fronts as you want).
-When a unit is played in a front occupied by an enemy, the two units duel.
-A unit has a strength and health value.
-When units duel, they will deal damage to each other equal to their strength.
-If one unit counters another, then that unit deals its damage first.
-For each point of damage a unit takes, put that many wound tokens on it.
-If a unit ever has wound tokens on it equal to or greater than its health, then it dies.
-If a unit was countered, it can die before dealing damage to the other unit.

-Once battle is done, each player calculates his combat score.
-To calculate your combat score, add the health value of all your surviving units and subtract it by the total number of wound tokens on your units.
-Then calculate your combat bonus below.
-Add your combat score to your combat bonus.
-Whichever player has the higher value wins that combat, with defender winning ties.

-After a battle is done, remove all wound tokens from units and return any units that survived to their owner hands.
-The loser loses all of their figures that took place in that battle.
-If the loser was defending a city, the city is destroyed along with all architecture in its outskirts.
-If the loser was defending their capital, the winner wins the game via a combat victory.
-For every two units the winner lost in battle, the winner loses one of their army figures (but never loses their last army unit).

 ## Appendix:
 [Rulebook](https://images-cdn.fantasyflightgames.com/ffg_content/civilization/support/civilization-rules.pdf)